srebughini/ASALI/GUI/Ubuntu/DEVELOPER.md

 * Find a way to create a file for installation on linux
 * Improve the handling of the options using Enum in a smarter way
 * Move to pyqt6
-* Create a better initial menu with options like button